fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

+* Uploader: Using the sample Uploader from a local file system requires that you change some Flash settings.
+See the file: sample-code/uploader/ReadMe.txt

+* Uploader: There are number of client-side and server-side errors which are not communicated to the user in a graceful way.

+* Uploader: The current Java-based Uploader reference application sometimes throws an error if the Uploader is resumed after pausing an upload.

+* Uploader: Uploader code will not warn you if you have the wrong version of Flash installed, or no version of Flash.

+* Uploader: Keyboard handlers and ARIA support are preliminary.

 * Reorderer: Once focus is within the group of reorderable elements, shift-tab cannot be used to move focus out again.
 Tabbing forward must be used.